 First, register your information and answer a few questions.
 The team will assess your information and determine whether you are a good match.
 If you are, the rehoming team will be in touch.

 If they find a good match, they will arrange a call to discuss things further.
-Often there will be someone who will pop around to your home for an inspection.
+Often, someone will pop around to your home for an inspection.
 This is just to ensure that your living arrangements are suitable for your potential pet.

 Once all the boxes have been ticked, you'll be invited to Battersea to be introduced to your match.
 Hopefully, if things go well, you'll soon be adopting your new furry friend.